Testaments of the Twelve Patriarchs: Naphtali

 The Testament of Naphtali has apocalyptic elements in it.
 It opens with the genealogy of Bilhah, his mother, whose father is said to be Rotheus.
 His vision represents Levi seizing the sun and Judah the moon.
 The young man with the twelve palm branches seems to be a reference to the Apostles.
 Joseph seizes a bull and rides on it.
 He has a further dream in which he sees a storm at sea and the brethren being separated.
-Again there is a reference to the recurrent theme of sexual relation.
+Again, there is a reference to the recurrent theme of sexual relations.

-A copy of the Testament of Naphtali was discovered at Qumran among the Dead Sea Scrolls taken from Cave 4 (4Q215).
+A Hebrew fragment of the Testament of Naphtali was discovered at Qumran among the Dead Sea Scrolls taken from Cave 4 (4Q215).

+Two versions of a medieval Hebrew Testament of Naphtali exist, with one being a secondary elaboration of the other.
+These medieval texts are not identical to the Qumran fragment or the Greek version in the Testaments of the Patriarchs.
+They are believed to represent a translation from a non-Hebrew source, probably Greek.

 Gad

 The Testament of Gad begins with Gad's hatred for Joseph.
-Chapter 2 begins with Gad talking about loving one another.
+Chapter Two begins with Gad talking about loving one another.
 He says 'and now, my children, I exhort you, love ye each one his brother, and put away hatred from your hearts, love'.
 The moral of Gad is to not hate one another and love all your brethren.